browserengineering/book/book/visual-effects.md

 next: rendering-architecture
 ...

 Right now our browser's visual capabilities are pretty boring, just colored rectangles and text.
 Real browsers, one the other hand, support all kinds of *visual effects* that affect how elements look.
-Before we add these to our browser, we'll need to learn a bit about pixels, colors, and blending on computer screens.
+Before we add these to our browser, we'll need to learn a bit about pixels, colors, and blending of surfaces onto computer screens.
 We'll then be able to implement these effects using the Skia graphics library, and you'll see a bit of how Skia is implemented under the hood.
+Finally we'll see how surfaces also play a key role in *browser compositing* to accelerate animations like scrolling.

 Installing Skia and SDL
 =======================